RobinsonGroup/robinsongroup.github.io/docs/contact.md

 ## Berlin Institute of Health

-The Robinson Lab is located at the Berlin Institute of Health (BIH) in the Rahel Hirsch Center for Translational Medicine of the Charité in Berlin Mitte.
+The Robinson Lab is located in the fifth floor of the Berlin Institute of Health (BIH) in the Rahel Hirsch Center for Translational Medicine of the Charité in Berlin Mitte (Luisenstraße 65, 10117 Berlin).